-All applications (at both EOI and Full proposal stage) will be assessed using the following criteria.
+All applications (at both EOI and full proposal stage) will be assessed using the following criteria.
 Applicants will be notified of the outcome of the assessments via email.
-Information concerning the timeframes for feedback be will be provided when the application is submitted and more detail on the programme timeline can be found on the UK PACT Green Recovery Challenge Fund website.
+Information concerning the timeframes for feedback will be provided when the application is submitted and more detail on the programme timeline can be found on the Nigeria-UK PACT website.